-2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by either of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Driver's A Sample where the Driver waives analysis of the B Sample and the B Sample is not analyzed; or, where the Driver's B Sample is analyzed and the analysis of the Driver's B Sample is analyzed and the analysis of the Driver's B Sample is not analyzed; or, where the Driver's B Sample is analyzed and the analysis of the Driver's B Sample is analyzed of the Prohibited Substance or its Metabolites or Markers found in the Driver's A Sample.
+2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by either of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Driver's A Sample where the Driver waives analysis of the B Sample and the B Sample is not analyzed; or, where the Driver's B Sample is analyzed and the analysis of the Driver's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Driver's A Sample.

-[Comment to Article 2.1.2: The U.I.M. may in its discretion choose to have the B Sample analyzed even if the Driver does not request the analysis of the B Sample.]
+[Comment to Article 2.1.2: The UIM may in its discretion choose to have the B Sample analyzed even if the Driver does not request the analysis of the B Sample.]